tinhct/archi-check/README.md

 ArchiCheck is designed in accordance with the **Human-First-AI Framework** (as detailed at [humanfirstengineering.dev](https://humanfirstengineering.dev)).
 Rather than aiming to automate the developer out of the system, ArchiCheck utilizes AI to enhance human agency, cognitive responsibility, and knowledge retention.

 ### 📐 Scoping Process & Problem Framing
-We enforce a strict, documentation-driven **Scoping Process** before any code is committed.
+We enforce a strict, documentation-driven **Scoping Process** before any code is generated.
 Every proposed epic, feature, or tool begins with a rigorous system scoping report mapping out target outcomes, boundaries, user friction points, and failure domains.
 This keeps technical debt quarantined and guarantees that development remains aligned with human accessibility needs.

 ### 👮 High-Level AI-Agent Governance
 ArchiCheck executes within a bounded, declarative **AI-Agent Governance** framework.
 Autonomous agents are prohibited from making unverified mutations or side-effects.
 All security boundaries, mock stubs, and pipeline caching structures are locked under strict execution schemas, ensuring that AI agents act as auxiliary partners while humans maintain architectural authority.